owenvickery/umbrella_sampling/README.md

     python pmf.py -func plot -pmf bsres_5-10.xvg bsres_5-15.xvg bsres_5-20.xvg -hist histo.xvg

-In this case you be asked a additional question.
+In this case you be asked an additional question.

     what is the timestep?
 5